pranavkumar2001/pranavkumar2001/README.md

-- 👋 Hi, I’m @pranavkumar2001
+- 👋 Hi, I’m Pranav Kumar
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in coding and development
-- 🌱 I’m currently learning ...Btech
+- 🌱 I’m currently studying Btech in Information Technology from Techno Main Salt Lake.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 pranavkumar2001/pranavkumar2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.